tensorflow/tensorflow/tensorflow/contrib/go/g3doc/graph.md

 func (gr *Graph) Op(opName string, name string, input []*GraphNode, device string, attrs map[string]interface{}) (*GraphNode, error)
 ```

-Op adds a new Node to the Graph with the specified operation, this function
+Op adds a new Node to the Graph with the specified operation.
+This function
-could return an error if any of the mandatory attributes is not be present or
+could return an error if any of the mandatory attributes is missing or the value
-the value is not the expected for this attribute.
+is not the expected for this attribute.

 ```Go
 Example: